Kysan/BsvWallet/README.md

 ## Dev note

 If you wish to contribute or encounter any issue
-You can contact me on discord @Kysan#8315
+You can contact me on discord @Kysan#8315 or by email at pro.kysan@protonmail.com